bthacker07/hello-world/README.md

 # hello-world
 Breaking in

-I'm a marketer GE Digital and thought learning some coding basics would be helpful.
+I'm a marketer at GE Digital looking to becoming a coding master.
+Shouldn't take long right?